Skip to main content

 Docs and subdoc can be individually restored back to its original place via the context-menu and clicking Restore.

-☝️Important: When perma-delete a doc via the context-menu from the trash, it will be gone forever with all its subdocs and cannot be restored anymore.
+Important: When permanently deleting a doc via the context-menu from the trash, it will be gone forever with all its subdocs and cannot be restored anymore.

 Live edit collaboration